 The Word Voodoo (“heavenly intuition, vitality”), originated from the language of the African tribes, and actually has a positive connotation.
-Over the years the religion of Voodoo, has been depicted as dark or negative magick.
-The essence of Voodoo is essentially an understanding that everything in the Universe is undeniably linked, spiritually.
+Over the years the religion of Voodoo has been depicted as dark or negative magic.
+The essence of Voodoo magick is essentially an understanding that everything in the Universe is undeniably linked spiritually.

-Black magick in some countries was considered a criminal offense until 1953, and there were bokors who did not honour the positive religious energy of Voodoo.
-Instead they chose to connect with, and channel demon energies, which allowed them to practice their dark art.
+Black magic in some countries was considered a criminal offense until 1953, and there were bokors who did not honour the positive religious energy of Voodoo.
+Instead they chose to connect with, and channel demon energies which allowed them to practice their dark art.
 The price the bokor pays for his dark deeds, is to serve the demon in his world after his death.

 Voodoo came to America in the 18th century, the government deemed it illegal to practice and made gatherings for Voodoo ceremonies almost impossible.
 Restrictions began to be lifted in the early 19th century.

 In the old ceremonies the king and queen took their place while bonfires blazed around them and drums were beaten.
-A snake sacrifice then took place, the queen lifted a python from a box and allowed it to lick her cheek, thus imbuing her with inner vision and power, becoming an oracle.
+A snake sacrifice then took place, the queen lifted a python from a box and allowed it to lick her cheek, thus imbuing her with inner vision and power and the gift of the oracle.
 With a chain of handclapping the power was passed to the king and other chosen ones.
 The snake container was adorned with small bells and when the king shook it a hypnotic state was induced among those present.
 A male dancer represented the god, the Zombi.
-A boiling cauldron boiling over a fire in the center of a clearing, was given offerings during these ceremonies, chickens, cats, worms, birds and always a snake, would be thrown into the cauldron.
+A cauldron boiling over a fire in the center of a clearing was given offerings during these ceremonies, chickens, cats, worms, birds and always a snake, would be thrown into the cauldron.
 The queen would then begin to chant;

 L’Appe’ vini le Grand Zombi (He is coming the Great Zombi)